-

 To register your vehicle, you'll need:

-- New vehicles need the Manufacturer's Certificate of Origin.
-This document must also show that the vehicle has been released by the manufacturer and assigned to you.
+• New vehicles need the Manufacturer's Certificate of Origin, which must show the vehicle has been released by the manufacturer and assigned to you.

-- If you register via mail, include a power of attorney.
+• A power of attorney, if you register by mail.
 This authorizes the County Assessor to sign the title for you.

 What are the fees for registering my new vehicle?

 Registration fees vary by county.
-You should call your local County Assessor's office for information regarding fees.
+You should call your local Idaho County Assessor's office for specific information regarding fees.

 If I find the car I want to buy outside the United States, will it be difficult to bring into the country?